 - The Endurance crew – Urgh.
 Just urgh.
 Can we please ditch Reyes and Sam before Rise of the Tomb Raider is out?
 Or is Lara condemned to spend the rest of her tomb-raiding career just rescuing her friends (or their estranged relatives) and dealing with survivor’s guilt?
 I don’t begrudge the girl a few friends and can understand that she needs time to deal with what happened on Yamatai but I do miss the old, confident lone wolf adventurer.
 At least the lone wolf makes an appearance in the latter half of the comic, breaking into restricted areas and sneaking about without Sam and the rest of the gang tagging along.

 - Tombs?
 What tombs? – For a series called “Tomb Raider”, there really is a distinct lack of tombs, or indeed anything ancient, in this issue.
-Judging from the synposes for upcoming comics, I’m guessing this won’t be a problem for much longer but I’m really beginning to pine for the old comics and games.
+Judging from the synopses for upcoming comics, I’m guessing this won’t be a problem for much longer but I’m really beginning to pine for the old comics and games.
 I miss the MacGuffins and booby-trapped tombs.
 Sigh…

 To sum it all up, Tomb Raider #7’s an improvement on the previous story arc and am glad to see that we’re slowly moving on from Yamatai and Himiko but I do miss the light-hearted nature and beautiful artwork of the Top Cow comics.
-I’d also love to see an end to stories involving the Endurance crew, especially those which see Lara rescuing people from generic evil organizations.
+I’d also love to see an end to stories involving the Endurance crew, especially those which see Lara rescuing people from generic evil organisations.
 Lara is meant to be an adventurer and archaeologist, not a one-woman A-Team.
 If I could sum up this issue in one word, that word would probably be “meh”.
 Let’s see what issue #8 holds in store for us.

 Do you prefer your reviews in haiku form?
 Stella’s got you covered…